MorphDiv/TeDDi_sample/Reports/paper_appendix/generate_tables.md

-Generate tables for the 100LC database paper
+Generate tables for the TeDDi database paper
 ================
 Steven Moran